CRAN version

 Using {targets} Within Nix.

-The {targets} package (Landau, 2021) provides workflow orchestration for R-based projects.
+The {targets} package (Landau, 2021) provides analytical pipeline tooling for R-based projects.
 To integrate {targets} with Nix, include targets in the r_pkgs parameter of rix() and execute the pipeline within nix-shell using Rscript -e 'targets::tar_make()'.
 A shell hook can also be added via the shell_hook argument to run the pipeline automatically when entering the Nix shell.
 This approach is ideal for projects that remain within R and do not require different environments for different pipeline steps (see {rix} documentation: https://docs.ropensci.org/rix/articles/reproducible-pipelines.html).

 Using {rixpress} for Multi-Language Pipelines.